-These are often based on evaluation methods like Nielsen’s usability heuristics, not factors unique to defense infrastructure that directly impacts national security.
-Defense agencies must consider usability not just for the average user, but for the defense user—especially when adopting solutions developed by commercial technology companies.
+These are often based on evaluation methods like Nielsen’s usability heuristics, not factors unique to government infrastructure that directly impacts national security.
+Agencies must consider usability not just for the average user, but for the public sector user—especially when adopting solutions developed by commercial technology companies.

 Intelligence processes could lag as a result.
 Users may be unable to access relevant information quickly enough to inform incident response relying on speed-to-information, such as a terrorist attack.

-In defense, this could have serious consequences—potentially compromising critical data and assets and jeopardizing national interests and security.
-For defense infrastructure, usability factors like readability and information hierarchy directly impact human casualties.
+This could have serious consequences—potentially compromising critical data and assets and jeopardizing national interests and security.
+For government infrastructure, usability factors like readability and information hierarchy directly impact human casualties.